Clynie/hanyihong0324.github.io/about/index.md

 ## About This Blog

-This blog is a clone from [Moon](https://github.com/TaylanTatli/Moon), a jekyll theme on GitHub that was opened by MIT license.
+This blog is a clone from [Moon](https://github.com/TaylanTatli/Moon), a jekyll theme that was opensourced with MIT license on GitHub.

 Thanks to TaylanTatli, the developer of Moon.